wolveix/satisfactory-server/README.md

 This is a Dockerized version of the [Satisfactory](https://store.steampowered.com/app/526870/Satisfactory/) dedicated server.

-You can alternatively try [saveshare](https://github.com/wolveix/satisfactory-server/tree/main/saveshare) instead (which relies on client-hosting).

 ### [Experiencing issues?
 Check our Troubleshooting FAQ wiki!](https://github.com/wolveix/satisfactory-server/wiki/Troubleshooting-FAQ)

 ## Upgrading for Satisfactory 1.0